 ASHA encourages the use of social media and blogging at the ASHA Convention as a way for attendees to summarize, highlight, and promote presentations, or share their thoughts on their experience in general, provided that presentation content and materials are not shared in full, and authors or presenters are referenced and cited where appropriate.
 Please keep in mind that presenters hold the intellectual property rights and copyrights to their materials.

 Speaker Ready Room

 Meeting rooms will be kept cool.
 Plan to dress in layers or bring a sweater, since temperatures may vary from room to room.
 Business casual dress is appropriate at the Convention.
-The weather in Chicago in November can be quite cold, with daytime temperatures averaging between 35–45 degrees and nighttime temperatures around 25–35 degrees.
-Dressing in layers is recommended since the temperature in meeting rooms can vary.

 It's a Paper-Lite Convention